5 October 1910 revolution: Movements of the first revolutionaries

 In the summer of 1910 Lisbon was teeming with rumours and many times the President of the Council of Ministers (Prime Minister) Teixeira de Sousa was warned of imminent coups d'état.
 The revolution was not an exception: the coup was expected by the government, who on 3 October gave orders for all the garrison troops of the city to be on guard.
-After a dinner offered in honour of D. Manuel II by Brazilian president Hermes da Fonseca, then on a state visit to Portugal, the monarch retreated to the Palace of Necessidades while his uncle and sworn heir to the throne, prince D. Afonso, went on to the Citadel of Cascais.
+After a dinner offered in honor of D. Manuel II by Brazilian president Hermes da Fonseca, then on a state visit to Portugal, the monarch retreated to the Palace of Necessidades while his uncle and sworn heir to the throne, prince D. Afonso, went on to the Citadel of Cascais.

 After the murder of Miguel Bombarda, shot by one of his patients, the republican leaders assembled with urgency on the night of the 3rd.
 Some officials were against the meeting due to the strong military presence, but Admiral Cândido dos Reis insisted for it to take place, saying "A Revolução não será adiada: sigam-me, se quiserem.
 Havendo um só que cumpra o seu dever, esse único serei eu." ("The Revolution will not be delayed: follow me, if you want.
-If there is one that fulfills their duty, this one will be me.").
+If there is only one that fulfills their duty, this only one will be me.").

 Machado Santos had already got into action and did not attend the assembly.
 Instead, he went to the military quarters of the 16th Infantry Regiment where a revolutionary corporal had triggered a rebellion involving the majority of the garrison.
 A commander and a captain were killed when they made an attempt to control it.
 Entering a barracks with dozens of members of the Carbonária, the naval officer went on with about 100 soldiers that entered the 1st Artillery Regiment, where Captain Afonso Palla and a few sergeants and civilians, had already taken the administration building and captured all officers that refused to join them.
 With the arrival of Machado Santos two columns were formed which were placed under the leadership of captains Sá Cardoso and Palla.
-The first went to meet the 2nd Infantry Regiment and the 2nd Caçadores Regiment, also sympathisers of the rebellion, to go on to Alcântara where it was to support the naval barracks.
+The first went to meet the 2nd Infantry Regiment and the 2nd Caçadores Regiment, also sympathizers of the rebellion, to go on to Alcântara where it was to support the naval barracks.
 The original route intersected with a Municipal Guard outpost which forced the column to follow a different route.
 After a few confrontations with the police and civilians, it finally found the column led by Palla.
 Together, the columns advanced to Rotunda, where they entrenched at around 5am.
 The stationed force was composed of around 200 to 300 men of the 1st Artillery Regiment, 50 to 60 men of the 16th Infantry Regiment and around 200 civilians.
 The captains Sá Cardoso and Palla and the naval commissary Machado Santos were among the 9 officers in command.